General Jean Andoche JunotAide-de-camp to Napoleon who commanded the French Army of Portugal in 1807 and 1808

 Arc de Triomphe: JUNOT on the west pillar

 When Napoleon left for the expedition to Egypt, Junot accompanied him and took part in the fighting on Malta.
-Once in Egypt he served at Rahmanieh, Chebreiss, and the Battle of the Pyramids , and then helped repress the revolt of Cairo.
-In January of 1799 Junot was promoted to général de brigade, and in March he was attached to Kléber's division.
-On April 8th, his men fought off sizable Turkish forces at Nazareth, and then on the 11th fought at the bridge of Yacoub and the combat of Ghazarah.
+Once in Egypt he served at Rahmanieh, Chebreiss, and the Battle of the Pyramids , and then he helped repress the revolt of Cairo.
+In January of 1799 Junot was promoted to général de brigade and in March he was attached to Kléber's division.
+On April 8th, his men fought off the sizable Turkish forces at Nazareth, and then on the 11th he fought at the bridge of Yacoub and the combat of Ghazarah.
 On the 16th, he and his men contributed to the victory of Mount Tabor .
-In July Junot joined Rampon's division and served at Abukir, but he did not accompany Napoleon's return to France, instead departing Alexandria in October and being captured by the British on his way back.
+A few months later in July Junot joined Rampon's division and served at the Battle of Abukir.
+He did not accompany Napoleon's return to France, instead departing Alexandria in October and being captured by the British on his way back.

-During this time he was known to have an affair with Napoleon's sister Caroline, and began showing signs of erratic behavior which some suspected resulted from the head wounds he received earlier in his career.
-One time in Paris, Junot became infuriated for losing while gambling, and so tore apart the room and caused a sensational scene.
-After that incident, Napoleon was so annoyed that he asked Junot if he had taken an oath to live and die as a fool.2 At other times Junot was seen to threaten to solve disputes with his creditors with his sword.
+During this time he was known to have an affair with Napoleon's sister Caroline and he began showing signs of erratic behavior which some suspected resulted from the head wounds he had received earlier in his career.
+One time in Paris, Junot became infuriated for losing while gambling, and so he tore apart the room and caused a sensational scene.
+After that incident, Napoleon was so annoyed that he asked Junot if he had taken an oath to live and die as a fool.2 At other times Junot was seen to threaten his creditors with his sword.

-Regardless of his behavior, he continued to receive commands, being made commander-in-chief of the Corps of Observation of the Gironde during the summer of 1807, and then leading them into Spain in October.
-When the French invaded Portugal, Junot was named commander-in-chief of the army, and then in February, Governor General of Portugal.
+Regardless of his behavior, he continued to receive commands, being made commander-in-chief of the Corps of Observation of the Gironde during the summer of 1807 and then leading them into Spain in October.
+When the French invaded Portugal, Junot was named commander-in-chief of the army, and then in February of 1808, Governor General of Portugal.
 During this time Napoleon further rewarded Junot by giving him the title of Duke of Abrantès.
-In August Junot's army fought Sir Arthur Wellesley's at Vimeiro and was defeated, and he was forced to surrender at the end of the month.
-However, he was able to negotiate the return of his troops to France.
+In August Junot's army fought against a British-Portuguese army under Sir Arthur Wellesley, the future Duke of Wellington, at Vimeiro and the French were defeated.
+Junot was forced to surrender at the end of the month.
+However, General Kellermann was able to negotiate the return of the French troops to France at the Convention of Cintra and the French received such good terms that the British later held an inquiry.

-In October Junot returned to active command, being given a corps of the army before being directed to command the Siege of Saragossa.
+In October of 1808 Junot returned to active command, being given command of a corps of the army in Spain before being directed to take charge of the Siege of Saragossa.
 At Saragossa Junot's behavior became increasingly unstable.
 When he learned that Marshal Lannes was to replace him as the commanding officer, he planned a suicidal assault in an attempt to win glory and credit for himself before Lannes could arrive.
 Fortunately, General Lacoste firmly convinced Junot that a rash assault would fail and that Junot would be personally at fault.3

-Sent back to Spain with the VIII Corps, Junot besieged Astorga before finally taking the city in April of 1810.
-His corps became part of Masséna's Army of Portugal, and they covered the siege of Ciudad-Rodrigo, and later he commanded the center at Busaco.
+In 1809 Junot initially commanded the III Corps in Spain for a few months before traveling to Nuremberg to command part of the Army of the Reserve in Germany.
+He was beaten by Kienmayer on July 9th at Gefrees but that was the extent of his combat for that campaign.
+Around this time he received another reward, the Grand Cross of the Order of Saint Henry of Saxony.
+Sent back to Spain with VIII Corps at the end of the year, Junot besieged Astorga before finally taking the city in April of 1810.
+His corps became part of Marshal Masséna's Army of Portugal, and they covered the siege of Ciudad-Rodrigo, and later he commanded the center at the Battle of Bussaco .
 After that defeat, Junot was victorious at Sobral, and then in January of 1811 he was victorious at Rio Mayor but was wounded by a ball to the nose.
-That May he served during the retreat to Pombal, and fought at Fuentes de Onoro .
+In May he served during the retreat to Pombal and he fought at Fuentes de Oñoro .

-Returning to France in June of 1811, Junot was inactive until placed as second in command to Prince Eugene de Beauharnais.
-As the preparation for war with Russia got underway the next year, their unit became the IV Corps of La Grande Armée.
-When King Jerome abandoned the campaign, Junot was placed in charge of Jerome's VIII Corps of Westphaliens.
-They took part in the attack on Smolensk but let the Russians escape the trap.
+Returning to France in June of 1811, Junot was inactive until placed as second in command to Prince Eugene de Beauharnais in April of 1812.
+As the preparation for war with Russia got underway, their unit became the IV Corps of the Grande Armée.
+When Jérôme Bonaparte abandoned the campaign, Junot was placed in charge of Jerome's VIII Corps of Westphalians.
+They took part in the attack on Smolensk but let the Russians escape the trap and missed the Battle of Valutina.
 Napoleon was disappointed by his performance and said Junot "gave me great cause of dissatisfaction.
 He was no longer the same man and committed some gross blunders which cost us dear."4

 - Philip J. Haythornthwaite, Who Was Who in the Napoleonic Wars, (London: Arms & Armour, 1998), 168.